diongatez/gass/Readme.txt

   Metaverse ETP, Akroma, WhaleCoin, and Victorium.
 This avoids any additional loses and instabilities becuase of additional DAG generation, and also allows you to use older cards with small VRAM or low hashate on current DAG epochs (e.g. GTX970, 280X).
-* Supports the new Ubqhash algorithm for the UBQ coin.
+* Supports the Ubqhash algorithm for the UBQ coin.
 Please note that you must add -coin ubq to your command line (or COIN: ubq to your epools.txt file) in order to mine UBQ
+* Supports the ProgPOW algorithm for the Bitcoin Interest (BCI) coin mining.
+Please note that you must add -coin bci to your command line (or COIN: bci to your epools.txt file) in order to mine BCI
 * Full compatibility with the industry standard Claymore's Dual Ethereum miner, including most of command-line options, configuration files, and remote monitoring and management.
 * More features coming soon!